djl/cmd/README.markdown

 # shrt
-An implementation of [Shaun Inman](http://shauninman.com/)'s [Shortwave](http://shortwaveapp.com/) for the paranoid.
+An implementation of [Shaun Inman](http://shauninman.com/)'s [Shortwave](http://shortwaveapp.com/).

-shrt can read your current Shortwave files, so no porting is necessary.
+shrt can read your current Shortwave files.

 **Note:** shrt is pretty much untested and probably full of security holes.

 # Usage
-Upload shrt.php, point your browser to it's URL and follow the instructions.
+Upload shrt.php, point your browser to it and follow the instructions.